energietransitie/twomes-p1-gateway-firmware/README.md

 * [Credits](#credits)

 ## General info
 This firmware is designed to run on the ESP32 of the Twomes P1 Gateway device.
 It is written using C and ESP-IDF.
-It uses the Generic Twomes Firmware for secure HTTPS POST to the Twomes Backoffice, Twomes "Warmtewachter" provisioning and NTP timestamping.
+It uses the [Generic Firmware for Twomes measuremetn devices](https://github.com/energietransitie/twomes-generic-esp-firmware) for secure HTTPS POST to the Twomes Backoffice, Twomes "Warmtewachter" provisioning and NTP timestamping.
 The firmware can read data from DSMR4 or DSMR5 Smart Energy meters and it can receive ESP-Now messages from various Twomes "Satellites".

+For the associated hardware design files for the P1 Gateway hardware and enclosure and tips and instructions how to produce and assemble the hardware, please see the [twomes-p1-gateway-hardware](https://github.com/energietransitie/twomes-p1-gateway-hardware) repository.

 ## Using binary releases
 Binary release not (yet) available